Menu Top

 Given:

-A circle with centre O. AB is a tangent to the circle at the point of contact P. PQ is perpendicular to the tangent AB at P.
+A tangent line XY touching the circle at the point of contact P.

 To Prove:

-The perpendicular PQ passes through the centre O.
+The perpendicular ZP passes through the centre O.

 Proof:

-We know that the radius drawn to the point of contact is perpendicular to the tangent.
+We know from the theorem that the radius through the point of contact is perpendicular to the tangent.

-This contradicts our assumption that PQ does not pass through O.
+This contradicts our initial assumption that the perpendicular ZP does not pass through the centre O.

 Question 6.
 The length of a tangent from a point A at distance 5 cm from the centre of the circle is 4 cm.
 Find the radius of the circle.